 At work, I observed many miscommunications and failings that were due to over-developed egos and a toxic culture.
 It was a big institution, and it was bound to happen.
 People underestimated each other.
 Some caused trouble for no reason.
 Others thought they were better than everyone else.

 What I know is that egos don’t matter.
 Care matters.
 The best educators out-care others to meet their students’ needs.
 Period.
 In this mindset, big egos are an obstacle.

 To control your ego, you have to clearly understand who you really are.
 Why do you do what you do?
 Why does your work matter?
 What are the actions you take that shows dedication to the craft?
 In essence, are you striving to manifest your true self, best self, and ideal self in what you do?

 This journey to the self has less to do with your ego, and more to do with your body, mind, and soul.

 Deep down, we know what we want and what we’re capable of.
 True North is your soul’s alignment with your heart and mind.
 It’s manifested by action and behavior.
 It’s a combination of our beliefs, values, passions, and skills that define who we are.

 When we use our Truth North as a guiding light in our lives, we rarely make bad decisions.
 Often, it’s not that we get lost in the world; It’s that we lose the best parts of our true self.
-Our True North is our starting and ending point for happiness and fulfillment.
+We can find ourselves again.
+Our True North is our starting and ending point for fulfillment and prosperity.